MCP Server

 retry_delivery Re-enqueue a failed delivery.

 trigger_event Fire an event and fan out to subscribers.
+CLI only

 send_to_endpoint Send directly to one endpoint.
+CLI only

 Safe by design